Enskede IK

 Enskede IK is a Swedish football club located in Gamla Enskede, Stockholm.

 Background

 Since their foundation in 1914 Enskede IK has participated mainly in the lower divisions of the Swedish football league system but since 2004 they have resided in Division 2.
 The club currently plays in Division 2 Södra Svealand which is the fourth tier of Swedish football.
 They play their home matches at the Enskede IP in Enskede.

 Today EIK is one of Sweden's biggest football clubs with over 140 teams.
 A few years ago, Enskede IK had bandy and hockey teams, too, but today it is just a football club.

-From 1989–2005, the club president was the Swedish politician Bo Ringholm.
+From 1989 to 2005, the club president was the Swedish politician Bo Ringholm.

 Season to season

 Attendances

 In recent seasons Enskede IK have had the following average attendances: